ajh123-archives/Mega-Cities/README.md

 This is based of [Saccharine-Coal's isometric farm](https://github.com/Saccharine-Coal/Isometric-Farm-Demo)

+Not worked on anymore as there is a much more advanced [replacement](https://github.com/ajh123-development/HistorySurvival) underway!
+It brings 3D!

 # Introduction
 This project is a simple demo for an isometric farm game.